 One of the simplest ways to unblock drains is to use boiling water.
 Using this method requires pouring the boiling water into the sinkhole, toilet bowl, e.t.c.
 Boiling water can break down most clumps made up of items like soaps and food scraps.

-For more effectiveness, you can mix the boiling water with detergent.
+To make this method even more effective, you can mix the boiling water with detergent.
 However, if you have a PVC pipe, then you should opt for hot water rather than boiling water.

-To unblock drains, you can also use bicarbonate soda and vinegar.
-Mix these items into boiling water for more effectiveness, and then flush the mixture down the drain.
+To unblock drains, you can also use a mixture of bicarbonate of soda and vinegar.
+Combine these items into boiling water for more effectiveness, and then pour the mixture down the drain.

-This method will not be effective if a plastic object or a twig is the cause of the blockage.
+This method will not be effective if a hard object is the cause of the blockage.

-You can unblock drains by using a caustic cleaner, but you would have to be extra careful.
-This is because of the chemicals contained in these cleaners.
-When using a caustic cleaner, you will need to pour it into the blocked drain and leave it for a specific time.
-Then flush with cold water.
+You can unblock drains with a caustic cleaner, but you have to be careful.
+When using a caustic cleaner, you will need to pour it into the blocked drain and leave it for a specific time, then flush with cold water.

-Caustic cleaners can dissolve tougher materials such as hair.
-You should avoid using a caustic cleaner if you have a PVC pipe, old pipes, or pipes with glue in their makeup.
-It’ll do more harm than good.
+Caustic cleaners can dissolve organic materials such as hair and food scraps.
+You should avoid using a caustic cleaner if you have a PVC pipe, old pipes, or pipes with glue in their makeup as it might do more harm than good.

-Plungers are one of the most common ways to unblock drains.
-All you need to do is to get a plunger that properly seals around a drainage hole, ensuring pressure.
+The trusty plunger is one of the most effective ways to unblock drains.
+All you need to do is to get a plunger that properly seals around a drainage hole, and apply short bursts of pressure.

 You can use a wire hanger to unblock drains.
 You only need to unbend the hanger and make a small hook at one of its ends.
 You can then insert it into the drain to fish out any object causing a blockage.
 However, this method is only effective for minor blockages.

-Unclogged drains are a pain, especially when you’ve done everything you can to unblock them.
+Blocked drains are a pain, especially when you’ve done everything you can to unblock them.
 What happens then?
-You call DCM Plumbing & Drainage if you’re on the Gold Coast!
+Well, you should call DCM Plumbing & Drainage if you’re on the Gold Coast!